YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/docker_compose_deployment.md

     ```shell
     docker-compose run
     ```
 2. Wait while all the components are ready by checking the command line output.
-The Messenger microservice finishes the boostraping the last by preloading the mock data:
+The Messenger microservice finishes the bootstrapping the last by preloading the mock data:
     ```java
     messenger_1         | 2022-11-11 14:52:29.839  INFO 185 --- [  restartedMain] c.y.a.m.data.generator.DataGenerator     : Generating Channels
     messenger_1         | 2022-11-11 14:52:30.893  INFO 185 --- [  restartedMain] c.y.a.m.data.generator.DataGenerator     : Generating Users